renatoathaydes/jbuild/README.md

 - [x] references to a method by direct invocation.
 - [x] references to a super-type method by virtual invocation.
 - [x] references to a method via `MethodHandle` (used a lot with the stream API).
-- [ ] indirect type references via generics (if the type is actually used, it's detected by the other detections).
+- [x] indirect type references via generics (if the type is actually used, it's detected by the other detections).
+- [ ] transitive code references.

 ## CLI